MilchRatchet/Luminary/README.md

 - Implement better distribution function for Monte Carlo method.
 - Implement denoiser.
 - Implement volumetric lighting.
-- Implement post processing routines (AA, DoF, Bloom).
+- Implement post processing routines (AA, DoF).
 - Implement realtime rendering mode.

 The licence for this code can be found in the `LICENCE` file.